 Vaginas, we’ve got a smelly beef to pick with you. *Mental note: smell, beef, and vagina should never be in the same sentence together.
 Ever.* That’s right, today we’re talking about how to make your vagina smell good—and whether you should even be concerned about how things are smelling in your nether regions.

 Women go bonkers fretting over the general state of their vaginas.
 They can fixate on…well, anything!
-Clit size, droopy or uneven lips, the color of their labia, tightness, pubic hair, and of course: smell.
+Clit size, droopy or uneven lips, the color of their labia, tightness, pubic hair, and of course, smell.
 Anything is fair game when it comes to worrying about what we’ve got going on down there.
 Especially for those practicing oral sex with a partner, the smell and taste of a vagina can be of huge concern.
+[Read: Perfect pretty pussy: 22 Ways to make your vagina more beautiful]

-But here’s a handy piece of advice: if you don’t want to taste or smell vagina, stop putting your face down there!
-Because the fact is, whether you like it or not, vaginas were designed to smell and taste…like vaginas!
+Yet, here’s a handy piece of advice: if you don’t want to taste or smell vagina, stop putting your face down there!
+Because the fact is, whether you like it or not, vaginas were designed to smell and taste like vaginas!

-While there are certainly cases to be made for the occasional “fishy” vajayjay, this is hardly the standard of female genitalia *unless you keep ending up with girls who hate bathing!* The truth of the matter is, many men love the natural smell and taste of a vagina.
+While there are certainly cases to be made for the occasional “fishy” vajayjay, this is hardly the standard of female genitalia.
+The truth of the matter is, many men love the natural smell and taste of a vagina.
 To them, it merely smells like sex and dirty fun—so stop worrying so much!
 [Read: How to make a man go down on you without a push]

-For those who can’t shake the feeling that their vagina is standing out from the crowd, we’re looking at how to make your vagina smell good, taste like apple pie *figuratively, of course* and why your vagina may be packing extra odor in the first place!
+For those who can’t shake the feeling that their vagina is standing out from the crowd, we’re looking at how to make your vagina smell good, taste like apple pie *figuratively, of course*.
+You might also want to know why your vagina may be packing extra odor in the first place!
+However do not expect your vajayjay to ever smell like roses.
+If it does, there’s something not quite right!
+[Read: Dry down there all of a sudden?
+11 Ways to go from parched to peachy]

-#1 Keep it clean with the right products.
 We know you’re already a super clean lady who would never go days without showering, right?
-Right!
 So why are we still telling you to wash?
 If your vagina is eliciting some unpleasant odors that can’t be done away with by a simple shower, you may need to switch up your products.

-The vagina is a sensitive creature, and she doesn’t always respond well to regular soaps—especially not scented ones.
+The vagina is a sensitive creature, and she doesn’t always respond well to regular soaps, especially not scented ones.
 These can be harmful to your vajayjay, and may result in infections.
 Instead of going for the same body wash you’d use on your legs or face, go for all-natural, unscented soaps, or soaps that contain a neutral pH value.
+[Read: 7 Problems down there that you shouldn’t ignore]

-#2 Shave, trim, or take it all off!
 One way you can avoid an unwelcome smell is by taking it off!
 And by that, we mean your pubic hairs.
 Sweat and odors can attach themselves to your pubic hair and make the scent and taste of things much worse.
-Do yourself—and your lover—a favor, and keep that bush bushwhacked!
+Do yourself, and your lover, a favor and keep that bush bushwhacked!
 [Read: At-home bikini waxing tips and tricks for beginners]

-Side note: 100% cranberry juice is also a great liquid to add to your diet, as it can keep harmful bacteria away from the vagina and help prevent yeast infections!
+Side note: 100% cranberry juice is also a great liquid to add to your diet.
+It can keep harmful bacteria away from the vagina and help prevent yeast infections!
 [Read: Trim, shave or natural? – What works best for you]

 Your gyno may also find that you may have something lodged, or stuck in your vajayjay, such as broken condom bits that may contribute to an unwelcome smell.
 Whatever the mystery is, your gynecologist will help you quit the guessing game and solve your issues!